Planning to discover the “Red City”? To help you prepare for your trip to Morocco, discover our guide to visiting the Medina of Marrakech!

 The South of the Medina

 After visiting the north of the Medina, do not miss to descend to the opposite of the beach Jemaa el-Fna to the south.
 The Kasbah and the Mellah, two historic neighborhoods near the Royal Palace, will be explored.
 You can visit several must-see places, such as the magnificent Bahia Palace or the exciting Bert Flint Museum of Crafts and Ethnology.
-We also recommend you to discover the ruins of the El Badi Palace, very interesting remains.
+We also recommend you discover the ruins of the El Badi Palace, very interesting remains.
 But above all, don’t miss the Saadian Tombs, a hidden 18th-century royal necropolis.
 Richly decorated, these tombs are surrounded by green gardens!

-In the south of the Medina, you can also visit the Mellah, the old Jewish quarter of Marrakech.
+In the south of Medina, you can also visit the Mellah, the old Jewish quarter of Marrakech.
 You will discover the pleasant souk of the neighborhood.
 The atmosphere is also quieter and less touristic south of the Medina.
 Enjoy this moment of calm before returning to the meanders of the Old Town.
 Visiting the Medina of Marrakech also means getting lost in its souks and winding streets.
 Be careful with fake guides!.

 How to get to the Medina of Marrakech?